PiwikPRO/PPMS-PublicDocs/data_collection/web/frameworks/Piwik_PRO_Library_for_Angular_8+.md

 ```

-### Setup Routing Module
+### Set up the Routing Module

-We provide a second Module Dependency to configure Router Event Bindings and perform automatic page view every time your application navigates to another page.
+We provide a second Module Dependency to configure Router Event Bindings and perform automatic page views every time your application navigates to another page.

-Add ```NgxPiwikProRouterModule``` on AppModule enable auto track `Router` events.
+Add ```NgxPiwikProRouterModule``` on AppModule to enable auto track `Router` events.

-**IMPORTANT:** This Module just subscribe to Router events when the bootstrap component is created, and then cleans up any subscriptions related to previous component when it is destroyed.
-You may get some issues if using this module on a server side rendering or multiple bootstrap components.
-If it is your case, I suggest you subscribe to events by yourself.
+**IMPORTANT:** This Module subscribes to Router events when the bootstrap component is created, and then cleans up any subscriptions related to previous component when it is destroyed.
+You may get some issues if using this module with server side rendering or multiple bootstrap components.
+If that's the case, we recommend subscribing to the page view events manually.

 ```ts
 import { NgxPiwikProModule, NgxPiwikProRouterModule } from '@piwik-pro/ngx-piwik-pro';